Top (left to right): Leonie Rutherford, Katya Johanson

 Bottom (left to right): Andrew Singleton, Michelle McRae

-We bring different disciplinary backgrounds to this research, including research into children’s and young adult media and literature, education and arts and cultural policy.
+Our team brings different disciplinary backgrounds to our ongoing research program, including research into children’s and young adult media and literature, education and arts, sociology, media studies, and cultural policy.
 Our wide-ranging experience is designed to ensure that the research is useful to stakeholders working in a range of sectors, including education, media and telecommunications, libraries and the cultural sector.

 Leonie Rutherford (PhD, ANU) is an expert in media studies with a special focus on young people.
 She currently leads the Teenagers Reading and Digital Practices Research Group in the Faculty of Arts and Education, Deakin University.
 She has previously researched media practices of children and youth, television studies, multiplatform production, audience research, media policy, and, as an investigator on Australian Research Council grant projects, on influences of media on children’s digital literacy, health, and educational outcomes.